 On 2 June 2017 an earthquake (5.9) near Madang caused a section of the PPC-1 cable to break about 600m offshore, source.

 Nothing could have been worse for PNG’s internet situation.
 When the PPC-1 failed, everyone except for satellite customers switched to the APNG-2 cable.
 Why is that so bad?
 The bandwidth of the PPC-1 was almost 6Gbps which is six gigabits per second.
-The bandwidth of APNG-2 is just over 1Gbps.
+The bandwidth of APNG-2 is just under 1Gbps.

 To put that in context, Australia has about 100Tbps of cables connecting it to the world.